sindrets/MarkupWatchtower/README.md

 A watcher can be added simply with the click of a button, and once set up and connected to a directory, the information about the watcher is saved.
 The application will automatically load and start all your watchers upon launching the program.

 #Compiling
-Markup Watchtower still uses the command line parsing tools provided by the developers of the languages, and so it is still required that you have these insalled for the automatic compiling to work.
-The tools for the languages that are available in this application right now (HAML, SASS, Jade, Pug, Coffee-Script, Babel) can be installed through either Ruby (check http://rubyinstaller.org/ for Windows users) or NPM (https://www.npmjs.com/).
+Markup Watchtower still uses the command line preprocessors provided by the developers of the languages, and so it is still required that you have these insalled for the automatic compiling to work.
+The preprocessors for the languages that are available in this application right now (HAML, SASS, Jade, Pug, Coffee-Script, Babel) can be installed through either Ruby (check http://rubyinstaller.org/) or NPM (https://www.npmjs.com/).
 However, once the tools are installed and you have set up some watchers, Markup Watchtower will automatically detect file changes to files of specified type, and compile them to the same directory they are currently in.
 ![Figure 2](https://raw.githubusercontent.com/sindrets/MarkupWatchtower/master/img/figure2.PNG)